Deflategate: AFC Championship Game

 problem with the inflation level of a Patriots football."

 At halftime, NFL officials inspected the footballs.
 Former NFL referee Gerry Austin initially, and incorrectly, stated that 11 of the 12 balls used by the Patriots were measured to be two pounds per square inch below the minimum amount, but later reports contradicted this allegation, stating that only a single ball was two pounds per square inch below the minimum, while others were just a few ticks under the minimum.
-It was subsequently revealed that in NFL Official Clete Blakeman's measurement sequence (which was deemed to be the more accurate of the two gauges), five of eleven footballs measured below 11.0 pounds, this being less than 90% of the officially mandated minimum pressure and a full two pounds below the claimed original inflation target (a magnitude of pressure loss difficult to account for through environmental factors alone).
+It was subsequently revealed that in NFL Official Clete Blakeman's measurement sequence (which was deemed to be the more accurate of the two gauges), five of eleven footballs measured below 11.0 psi (76 kPa), this being less than 90% of the officially mandated minimum pressure and a full two pounds below the claimed original inflation target (a magnitude of pressure loss difficult to account for through environmental factors alone).

 According to NFL Senior Vice President of Officiating Dean Blandino, referees do not log the pressure of the balls before the game, or check during the game, and did not do so in this case.
 Walt Anderson, the referee, gauged the footballs.
 The Patriots' game balls were re-inflated at halftime to meet specifications and were reintroduced into the game.

 No issues were raised on the pressure of the footballs used in the second half.
 The pressures of four of the Colts' footballs were measured at halftime using two gauges, and were found to be within regulation on one of the two gauges, but not on the other gauge.
 The remainder were not measured because, according to the Wells Report, "the officials were running out of time before the start of the second half."

 The Patriots led 17–7 at halftime; in the second half, the Patriots scored 28 points for a final score of 45–7.